Stability for the 3D Riemannian Penrose inequality: Introduction

 \section{Introduction}

 Let $(M^3, g)$ be a complete, smooth, asymptotically flat $3$-manifold with nonnegative scalar curvature and ADM mass $m(g)$ whose outermost minimal boundary has total surface area $A$.
 Then the (Riemannian) Penrose inequality states that $m(g) \geq \sqrt{\frac{A}{16 \pi }} $, with equality if and only if $(M^3, g)$ is isometric to the Schwarzschild $3$-manifold of mass $m(g)$.
 This theorem was proved by Huisken-Ilmanen \cite{HI'01} in the case that the boundary is connected, and by Bray \cite{Bray'01} in the general case.
-See also \cite{BrayLee'09,KWY17,AMMO22} etc. for additional extensions and generalizations.
-As a corollary, Penrose inequality implies the Positive Mass theorem that $m(g) \geq 0$, which was firstly proved by Schoen-Yau \cite{SY79}.
-See also other generalizations \cite{Witten81, SY'81} etc.
+See also \cite{BrayLee'09,KWY17,AMMO22}, etc., for additional extensions and generalizations.
+As a corollary, the Penrose inequality implies the positive mass theorem that $m(g) \geq 0$, which was first proved by Schoen-Yau \cite{SY79}.
+See also other generalizations \cite{Witten81, SY'81}, etc.

-A natural question for the Penrose inequality to then ask is whether the almost equality would imply that the manifold is close to the Schwarzschild manifold in some topology.
+A natural question to ask regarding the Penrose inequality is whether almost equality would imply that the manifold is close to the Schwarzschild manifold in some topology.
 This is called the stability problem for the Penrose inequality.
-Recently, there has been a growing interest in studying similar stability problems.
-Notably, the author and Antoine Song proved a stability result for the Positive Mass theorem, see \cite{DS'23} and the references therein.
+Recently, there has been growing interest in studying similar stability problems.
+Notably, the author and Antoine Song proved a stability result for the positive mass theorem (see \cite{DS'23} and the references therein).

-In this paper, we prove that, up to boundary area perturbations, the Schwarzschild manifold is stable for the Penrose inequality in the pointed measured Gromov-Hausdorff topology modulo negligible spikes (c.f.
-Definition \ref{pm-GH mod}).
+In this paper, we prove that, up to boundary area perturbations, the Schwarzschild manifold is stable for the Penrose inequality in the pointed measured Gromov-Hausdorff topology, modulo negligible domains (cf. Definition \ref{pm-GH mod}).
 More precisely, we have the following: